lilhope/odnl/README.md

 - download daatset [refer](https://github.com/lichengunc/refer) refcoco version and upzip it,put it in `data` folder.
 - download the mscoco(http://mscoco.org/) dataset
 - download the pre-trained Facebook word2vec model
-- uhhh. so many data for download,I'll write a script for easy usage.
+- uhhh. so many data for download,I'll write a script for easy usage (:
 - run `make` in root folder,this will make some cython functions for RCNN and tookits of mscoco
 - `python train_end2end.py`